drupalprojects/fontawesome/README.txt

 "Font Awesome" icon fonts could be used as:-

 1) Within HTML (node/block/view/panel):-
+Inside HTML you can place Font Awesome icons just about anywhere with the <i> tag.

+E.g:- "Font Awesome 4.0.3" you can use like :-
+<i class="fa fa-info-circle"></i> Example for Info Icon

-Read more about using it within HTML at:- http://fortawesome.github.io/Font-Awesome/examples/
+See more examples of using "Font Awesome" within HTML at:- http://fortawesome.github.io/Font-Awesome/examples/

 2) With "Icon API" module
 This module adds support for "Icon API" (https://drupal.org/project/icon)